From lunches and carols to markets and meeting Santa

-Formerly launched as Hoodoo Tattoo, Davidson Ink boasts two resident artists and has also played host to a number of experienced guest tattooists from around the world.
+Formerly launched as Hoodoo Tattoo, Davidson Ink boasts three resident artists and has also played host to a number of experienced guest tattooists from around the world.
 Based in Observatory, the parlour offers a broad variety of tattoo styles, most of which are drawn straight onto the skin.
 With an emphasis on exceptional quality, the Davidson Ink team also makes use of an assortment of top ink brands that vary according to the nature of the work.

 Artist Samantha Millar’s Long Street spot has been making waves on Cape Town’s tattoo scene for some time now.
 A mix of black and grey artistry and dot work, her designs are influenced by her extensive travel abroad.
 With free one-on-one consultations and the offer of customised artwork, the studio’s ultimate goal is to guarantee a positive, memorable experience for clients, and, as Samantha works independently, the pricing structure is especially competitive.